csmithy12/csmithy12/README.md

-- 👋 Hi, I’m @csmithy12
+- 👋 Hi, I’m @csmithy12.
-- I'm currently learning how to Code different JavaScript websites and create Python Games
+- I'm currently learning how to Code different JavaScript websites.
+- I want to learn how to create more complex python games.
+- Some projects I have worked on and completed include: An "About me" website , A website for my resume created by html, and a Pincode.
+-